rackerlabs/rackspace-how-to/content/dedicated-hosting/delete-user.md

 3. Click the user that you want to delete.
 4. In the top right-hand corner, click the **Actions > Delete User**.
 5. Complete the template to remove user access to the Customer Portal and systems.
 6. Click **Submit Request**.
-The system generates a ticket that tracks the progress of the removal
+The system generates a ticket that tracks the progress of the removal.